-TABLE - Tops with tiles
+TABLE - With tiles

-a) Table: Wood is cut out to the size needed, then pieces of newspaper are glued on to it with carpenters’ glue and left to dry.
+a) Table: Wood is cut out to the size needed then pieces of newspaper are glued on to it with carpenters’ glue and left to dry.
 When dry, using the same glue, the tiles are stuck on top of the paper.

-c) Table top can be made with tiles or mosaic design.
+c) Table top can be made with tiles or a mosaic design.
 The photo shows an old sewing machine used as legs for a patio table.
 The table has a metal frame with bars that crisscross between it.
 On top goes a layer of cement and when dry the tiles are cemented to it, like laying tiles on a floor.

-d) Tables with sun a shade.
+d) Tables with a sun shade.
 Many tables are made with a hole drilled through the center big enough to fit the leg of the shade.
 Make a floor of plaster over the metal table top and leave it to dry.
 Then drill a hole in the center of the table that will be big enough to hold the leg of the sun shade.
 Drill a hole, the same size, in the tile that will go on top of it.
 Use plaster to attach the tiles to the table.
 The mounting and framing of tiles is explained more thoroughly in Read more about: Framing and Mounting tiles